Jacob de la Rose

-Jacob Waldemar de la Rose (born 20 May 1995) is a Swedish professional ice hockey forward currently playing for HC Fribourg-Gottéron of the National League (NL). de la Rose was selected by the Montreal Canadiens in the second round, 34th overall, of the 2013 NHL Entry Draft.
-He previously played in the National Hockey League (NHL) for the Canadiens, Detroit Red Wings, and St. Louis Blues.
+Jacob Waldemar de la Rose (born 20 May 1995) is a Swedish professional ice hockey forward currently playing for HC Fribourg-Gottéron of the National League (NL).
+He was selected in the second round, 34th overall, by the Montreal Canadiens in the 2013 NHL Entry Draft. de la Rose has also previously played for the Detroit Red Wings and St. Louis Blues.

 Since 2010, de la Rose has played for the Swedish national teams at the junior levels, winning silver medals at the 2012 IIHF World U18 Championships and the 2013 World Junior Ice Hockey Championships.

 On March 19, 2019, de la Rose was sent to hospital with an accelerated heartbeat.
 It was the second time he'd suffered such an episode during the season.
 The previous event occurred during the 2018-19 NHL preseason while he was a member of the Montreal Canadiens.
 After the second episode, he was shut down for the remainder of the season and underwent a surgical procedure on his heart in April to correct the problem.
 He reported for training camp with the Red Wings in September 2019 - prepared to return to regular play.

 Playing career

-De la Rose was selected in the second round, 34th overall, at the 2013 NHL Entry Draft by the Montreal Canadiens.
+de la Rose was selected in the second round, 34th overall, at the 2013 NHL Entry Draft by the Montreal Canadiens.
 Montreal had acquired the draft pick as the result of a trade occurring on 27 February 2012 that sent Andrei Kostitsyn to the Nashville Predators in return for this pick and the cancellation of another fifth-round pick that they had previously given to Nashville in a trade involving Hal Gill ten days earlier, on 17 February.
-Before being drafted, De la Rose was the seventh-ranked European skater by the NHL Central Scouting Bureau's 2013 final draft scouting report; he was the tenth European picked.
+Before being drafted, de la Rose was the seventh-ranked European skater by the NHL Central Scouting Bureau's 2013 final draft scouting report; he was the tenth European picked.

-In 2013's European Import Draft, which took place on 3 July, the Windsor Spitfires of the Ontario Hockey League (OHL) chose De la Rose 11th overall.
-Though Spitfires General Manager Warren Rychel believed that De la Rose would immediately make the transition to North American major junior hockey, he ended up remaining in Sweden to fulfill the last year of his contract with Leksands IF.
+In 2013's European Import Draft, which took place on 3 July, the Windsor Spitfires of the Ontario Hockey League (OHL) chose de la Rose 11th overall.
+Though Spitfires General Manager Warren Rychel believed that de la Rose would immediately make the transition to North American major junior hockey, he ended up remaining in Sweden to fulfill the last year of his contract with Leksands IF.